masc-ucsc/docs/docs/livehd/03c-mmapstr.md

 * LiveHD uses lots of strings, and they are mmap persistent for speed reasons.
   The strings are backup in a mmap, since the mmap locations change at reload and run-time there is no pointer stability.
-* LiveHD string usage allows to optimize for common patters.
+* LiveHD string usage allows to optimize for common patterns.
 E.g: append/remove beginning of the string is more frequent than the end.
 Also, the most common operator is the comparator for hash map search.